lbain/lucybain/source/blog/2016/10-15-vogue-codes.html.md

 ---
 title: Attending Vogue Codes
-tags: conference, women in tech
+tags: ["conference", "women in tech"]

 description: Notes I took from the Vogue Codes event in Sydney.